msetteducati/msetteducati.github.io/docs/index.md

 ![That's me!](/assets/images/michaelsetteducati.jpg){: style="float: left; width: 200px; padding-right: 20px;"}

-I am a Software Engineer at Amount Small Business, primarily working on backend microservices written in Java or Golang.
+I am a Lead Software Engineer at Amount, primarily working on architecting and implementing backend microservices written in Java and Golang.

 I graduated from Loyola University Maryland with a Bachelor of Science Degree in Computer Science.